Air quality studies

 One of the air quality issues facing Washington is particle pollution, especially those particles that are 2.5 micrometers (PM2.5) in diameter or smaller.
 These particles can pass through the throat and nose into the lungs.

-• Higher chance of heart attacks.
+• Higher chance of heart attacks

-• Airway irritation, coughing, difficulty breathing, and increased asthma symptoms.
+• Airway irritation, coughing, difficulty breathing, and increased asthma symptoms

-Read about the studies we conducted:
+Read about the studies we have conducted.